 We’ll help you understand what your rights are and what legal avenues are open to you.
 We do this as a courtesy to our clients, at no charge, but not because we profit from it in any way.
 We do it because helping you get your life back on track, in every way we possibly can, is simply the right thing to do.

 When a driver with no insurance causes the crash, your uninsured and underinsured motorist coverage takes the place of that driver’s nonexistent insurance policy.
 You would seek compensation through your own policy that you would otherwise have been suing the other driver for.
-Filing a UM or UIM claim with your own insurer can get you the money you need for damages such as:
+Filing a UM claim with your own insurer can get you the money you need for damages such as:

 Since it’s your own insurance company paying the benefits, you might think that getting compensation under UM benefits is going to be easy.
 Many policyholders believe that their insurance company is on their side until they actually need the benefits they’ve paid for.